JuliaDocs/DocumenterCitations.jl/docs/src/syntax.md

 ```
 ~~~

 renders a bibliography for all references that are cited throughout the entire documentation, see [Cited References](@ref).
-The bibliography will not include entries that may be present in the `.bib` file, but that are not cited.
+As of version 0.3.0, the bibliography will not include entries that may be present in the `.bib` file, but that are not cited.

 ### [Full `@bibliography`](@id full_bibliography)